rawworks-nl/education-github-introduction/README.md

 * Add [YAML plugin (Redhat)](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) in Visual Studio Code.
 * Add [indent-rainbow plugin](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) in Visual Studio Code.

+---

 ## Hands-on:

-### Online
+### Online - Create repo
 * Create public repository on Github.com

-### Online
-* Create action workflow from Simple workflow template on Github.com and save as build.yml
-* Start commit to main

-### Local
+### Local - Clone repo
 * Create local Github folder (not to synced drive) eg C:\Github
 * Start Github Desktop
 * Clone repository to earlier created local Github root folder

-* Create feature branch
+### Online - Create action workflow
+* Create action workflow from Simple workflow template on Github.com and save as build.yml
+* Start commit to main

+### Online - Check results of the workflow
-* Switch to feature branch
+* Navigate to `Actions` and open `All workflows`

-### Explaination
+* Select the name of the workflow `CI` in the left node.
+* Click on the last workflow run (name is the latest commit message)
+* Click on `build`
-* Explain how switching branches work under the hood
+* Inspect the outcome.

-### Local
+### Local - Add a certain action to the workflow
 * Open Visual Studio Code
 * Open repository folder from File Explorer or Visual Studio Code
-* Open .github/workflows/build.yml
+* Open `.github/workflows/build.yml`
-* Replace script with read variable from OS and put in file as artifact action
+* Enhance the script with the [a lookup of the OS version](https://gprivate.com/64jzj) and display it as output of the workflow
-* Add upload artifact action
-* Add pre-release with artifact action
+* Save build.yml
+* Commit changes
+* Push to origin

+### Local - Alter action workflow to use other OS-release on action runner
+* Open `.github/workflows/build.yml`
+* Inspect which FB is active in Github Desktop
 * Change ubuntu-latest to ubuntu-2204
 * Save build.yml
-* Commit change in Github desktop
+* Commit changes
 * Push to origin

-* Preview Pull Request
-* Create Pull Request
+### Online - Check action runner workflow for the build.yml
+* Check the Action on Github.com
+* Check the outcome of the action workflow

+### Local - Revert the changes
+* Make sure that the correct type of OS-release on action runner is used again
+* Commit changes

+### Online - Re-check action runner workflow for the build.yml
+* Check the Action on Github.com again

+###

+* Add upload artifact action

+### Local - Create artifact action to the workflow
+* Open Visual Studio Code
+* Open repository folder from File Explorer or Visual Studio Code
+* Open `.github/workflows/build.yml`
+* Create file in action workflow and upload as artifact
+* Save build.yml
+* Commit changes to FB in Github desktop
+* Push FB to origin

+* Add pre-release with artifact action

 ### Online
 * Execute create pull request